Bachelor of Medicine, Bachelor of Surgery: Historical Primary Medical Qualifications

 The Conjoint diplomas LRCP MRCS LMSSA were non-university qualifying examinations in medicine and surgery awarded jointly by the Royal College of Physicians of London, Royal College of Surgeons of England and Society of Apothecaries through the United Examining Board from 1994 until 1999, when the General Medical Council withdrew permission.
 Before 1994, the English Conjoint diploma of LRCP, MRCS was awarded for 110 years, and the LMSSA was a distinct and sometimes less-esteemed qualification.
 These diplomas slowly became less popular among British medical students, but as recently as 1938 only a half of them qualified with university degrees.
-The diplomas came to be taken mostly by those who had already qualified in medicine overseas or who failed their medical school finals.
+The diplomas are now mostly awarded to those who have already qualified in medicine overseas or who failed their medical school finals.

 United States

-International medical graduates with an MBBS from foreign countries are generally exempt from having to attend medical school in the United States, but must still undergo medical training and pass the USMLE.
-The MBBS is not offered at medical schools in the United States as the majority of medical school programs are graduate entry and by tradition offer the MD degree as a primary medical qualification.
+International medical graduates who hold an MBBS degree from a foreign country usually do not need to attend medical school again in the United States.
+However, they must complete a U.S. residency program and pass all three parts of the United States Medical Licensing Examination (USMLE).
+The MBBS degree is not offered by medical schools in the United States, as most U.S. medical programs are graduate-entry and traditionally award the MD degree as the primary medical qualification.

-There are a number of institutions in the United States that offer a combined BS-MD joint degree, notably Northeast Ohio Medical University whereby graduating high school seniors complete an accelerated bachelor's degree in two years followed by an MD at the traditional four year pace.
-Although the BS, MD pathway is a hybrid undergraduate/graduate program, the result is a primary medical qualification equivalent to an MBBS degree and graduates of these schools go on to enter their intern year at roughly the same age as their UK counterparts.
+There are a number of institutions in the United States that offer a combined 6-year BS-MD joint degree, notably Northeast Ohio Medical University whereby graduating high school seniors complete an accelerated bachelor's degree in two years followed by an MD at the traditional four-year pace.
+Although the BS-MD pathway is a hybrid undergraduate/graduate program, the result is a primary medical qualification equivalent to an MBBS degree and graduates of these schools go on to enter their intern year at roughly the same age as their UK counterparts.
+Most American schools offering a BS-MD program do so in 7 years, such as the Indiana University School of Medicine, or in 8 years, such as the Baylor College of Medicine.
+The Association of American Medical Colleges maintains a list of such schools.

-Traditionally US educated MDs and DOs go through four years of an undergraduate degree with a competitive GPA and then apply to a professional medical graduate school.
-They then study four more years of medical sciences while doing clinical rotations and going through three USMLE exams.
-Then if selected for a residency, they continue for a minimum of three to eight years in their specialty where they are officially licensed to practice after completion.